reactjs/react.dev/src/content/reference/react/useTransition.md

 </Sandpack>

-This solution makes the app feel slow, because the user has to wait every time they update the quantity.
+This solution makes the app feel slow, because the user must wait each time they update the quantity.
 It's possible to add more complex handling manually to allow the user to interact with the UI while the quantity is updating, but Actions handle this case with a straight-forward built-in API.

 <Solution />